SAP/abap-to-json/docs/feature-requests.md

 ### 4.5 Subclassing Patterns

 Analysis confirms `IS_COMPRESSABLE` is the dominant — and essentially the only — extension point overridden in practice.
-The two observed use cases:
+Three subclass patterns were observed:

-1. **Exclude specific fields from compression**: suppress compression for fields in a configured list (even when empty).
+1. **Exclude specific fields from compression**: overrides `IS_COMPRESSABLE` to suppress compression for a configured list of field names (e.g. a parameter passed to the constructor).
+One observed implementation had a bug: the field list was declared as class-data (shared across all instances) instead of instance data.

-2. **Always compress**: override to return `abap_false` unconditionally, effectively disabling compression entirely.
+2. **Disable compression entirely**: overrides `IS_COMPRESSABLE` to always return `abap_false`, ignoring type and value.

+3. **Configuration-driven wrapper**: a local subclass inside a wrapper class reads name mappings and compression rules from a database table keyed by a process ID, overriding both `IS_COMPRESSABLE` and `DUMP_TYPE`.
+The public wrapper exposes a typed API while hiding the subclass.

-No `PRETTY_NAME` / `PRETTY_NAME_EX` overrides were observed in consumer code. `DUMP_TYPE` overrides appear in specialized wrappers.
+No `PRETTY_NAME` / `PRETTY_NAME_EX` overrides were observed in consumer code. `DUMP_TYPE` overrides appear only in specialized wrappers.

 Building `it_no_compress_fields` and `it_always_compress_fields` into the constructor (see 1.1) would eliminate the most common subclassing reason.